 - Beginners won’t feel easy using it.

-- Could not earn much popularity.
+- It could not earn much popularity.